klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/kip-7/sdks-and-tutorials.md

 # 💻 KIP7 Tutorial

-KIP7 contracts is an implementation of fungible tokens on Klaytn.
-These contracts can either be deployed and interacted with using Remix IDE or in your local development environment.
+KIP7 contracts can either be deployed and interacted with using Remix IDE or in your local development environment.
 After the deployment of contracts, you ll need to interact or call its functions.
 Klaytn provides developers with a javascript library: [caver-js](https://docs.klaytn.foundation/content/dapp/sdk/caver-js), to interact with Klaytn node and also with smart contracts on Klaytn.

 Caver-js requires contract ABI and contract address to interact with smart contract and for the purpose of this tutorial we would make use of Remix IDE to quickly and easily generate ABI and contract address.
 At the end of this tutorial, you'll be able to interact with an already deployed KIP7 contract using caver-js.